-The private debt/public debt allocation is not determined in advance.
-It will be determined by the manager according to market opportunities and their own convictions.
-Similarly, the manager will determine the duration and sensitivity of the bonds that they hold in the portfolio.
+The breakdown between private and public debt is not predetermined.
+It will be done by the manager according to market opportunities and his/her convictions.
+Likewise, the manager will determine the maturity and sensitivity of the bonds that he/she will hold in the portfolio.

-No criterion relating to the rating (or deemed equivalent by the management company) is imposed on the manager.
-Exposure to securities deemed speculative (known as "high yield") by the management company may reach 20% of the net assets.
+No criteria relative to the rating (or judged equivalent by the management company) is imposed on the manager.
+However, the SICAV will not make investments in bonds of a category judged speculative (high yield) by the management company.

-The management company carries out its own analysis to assess the credit quality of these assets, in the selection of securities on acquisition and during their lifetime, as well as of UCITS/AIFs exposed to interest-rate securities.
-The management company does not automatically use or rely exclusively on ratings provided by the rating agencies, and implements a credit risk analysis and procedures enabling management decisions to be taken.
+The management company carries out its own analysis to evaluate the credit quality of these assets, in the selection of securities upon acquisition and while they are held, as well as concerning UCITS/AIF exposed to interest-rate securities.
+The management company does not automatically or exclusively rely on the ratings provided by the rating agencies, and analyses the credit risk and procedures enabling management decisions to be taken.